sntioudis/papreca/documentation/commands.md

 \subsection nvelim_description Description

-Applies an internal [nve/limit](https://docs.lammps.org/fix_nve_limit.html) integrator to atoms reacted through a create_BondBreak or create_BondForm commands in the kMC stage of Papreca.
+Applies an internal [nve/limit](https://docs.lammps.org/fix_nve_limit.html) integrator to atoms reacted through a create_BondBreak or create_BondForm commands in the kMC stage of %PAPRECA.
 Bonded atoms of reacted atoms are also collected through a recursive bond-collection operation.
+This guarantees that clusters of bonded atoms (e.g., molecules) are also considered to avoid further instabilities.
 The (parent and collected) reacted atoms are integrated via nve/limit for a total of "N" time steps and with a maximum allowed displacement of "xmax".
 This command can be useful to avoid instabilities due to energy release following reaction events.

 \subsection nvelim_default Defaults